MustBeArt/distributed-webcam/README.md

 system be able to recover after outages, preferably without loss of data.

-`cp950dwc.py` requires Python 3, whereas `dwebcam.py` requires Python 2.
-This is just what was convenient at the time on each platform.
+`cp950dwc.py` at the camera site and `dwebcam.py` on the web server both require Python 3.

 `cron-jobs.txt` contains the lines of text to be supplied to `crontab` to set up the periodic image capture job. `webcam.sh` is the shell script run by the cron job.